Tuning of altermagnetism by strain: Piezomagnetism due to relativistic effects

 To evaluate the piezomagnetic coefficients, we first optimize the internal structural parameters (unless they are fixed by symmetry) under the applied strain.
-We then constrain the local moments on the two sublattices so that their magnetic moments are canted by a small angle toward the axis along which the induced magnetization should appear.
-The total energy is calculated, with spin-orbit coupling included, as a function of the magnetization $M_c$; its minimum yields the ground-state energy and the strain-induced magnetization at zero temperature.
+For transition-metal fluorides, we then constrain the local moments on the two sublattices so that their magnetic moments are canted by a small angle $\theta_c$ toward the axis along which the induced magnetization $M_c$ should appear.
+The total energy $E$ is calculated, with spin-orbit coupling included, as a function of $M_c$; its minimum yields the ground-state energy and the strain-induced magnetization at zero temperature.

 Because both DMI and Heisenberg exchange are bilinear operators, the temperature dependence of the DMI-induced magnetization follows $L(T)$, and the canting angle is temperature-independent in the model with fixed exchange and DMI parameters.

-Figure \ref{canting14} shows the calculated total energies $E(M_c)$ for a small applied strain $\varepsilon_{yz}=\varepsilon/2$ (for the fluorides) or $\varepsilon_{xx}=\varepsilon$ (for MnTe and CrSb) with $\varepsilon=0.02$.
-In MnF$_2$ and MnTe the spin canting is below the sensitivity of our calculations, which may be explained by the suppressed orbital moment of the Mn$^{2+}$ ions with the half-filled $3d_\uparrow^5$ configuration.
+Figure \ref{canting14}(a) shows the calculated total energies $E(M_c)$ for a small applied strain $\varepsilon_{yz}=\varepsilon/2$ for the fluorides, with $\varepsilon=0.02$.
+In MnF$_2$ the spin canting is below the sensitivity of our calculation, which may be explained by the suppressed orbital moment of the Mn$^{2+}$ ions with the half-filled $3d_\uparrow^5$ configuration.
 This is in agreement with a very small experimental value for MnF$_2$.
 A tiny $\Lambda_{14}$ of less than 0.01 $\mu_B$/f.u. can also be inferred from the calculation of Ref.~\onlinecite{Bhowal2024}.
-In contrast, strain-induced magnetization is substantial in FeF$_2$, CoF$_2$, and CrSb.
+In contrast, strain-induced magnetization is substantial in FeF$_2$ and CoF$_2$.